iulianraduat/find-unused-exports/README.md

 }
 ```

-If both are used then the excluded rules from both of them will be used.
+If both are used then the include and excluded rules from both of them will be used.

 ### Screenshot